AmrShebl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+This was done in two functions:
+1- 'Lane.__get_line_points_from_scratch()'.
+This is used to find the Lane lines from scratch without any previous knowledge of where the lanes should be.
+2- 'Lane.__update_line_points()'.
+This is used when there is a previous knowledge of the lane lines.

+Both functions take the binary image as an input.
+The first function uses a histogram to find a starting point to search for the lanes.
+Starting from these points, a square defining the area of search is used and updated to follow the lane lines from the bottom of the image to the top of it.

+The seacond function uses the previously determined lane lines as a starting point and searches for the lanes in the vicinity of these lines.

+Here is an example of the result.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The radius of curvature is done in the class funtion "Lane.__get_radius_of_curvature".
+The radius of curvature is a function in the coefficients of the second order polinomial fit.
+The average of the last 10 frames is used in this function.
+The position of the vehicle with respect to the center is calculated in the class function "Lane.update_vehicle_position()".
+This is done by calculating the X coordinates of the left and right lane lines at the bottom of the image and finding their average.
+The position of the vehicle is then the relative distance between the center of the lane and the center of the image (In the X direction).

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the function "draw_lines()".
 Here is an example of my result on a test image:

 ![alt text][image6]